FOSS-UCSC/Git-Demo/README.md

 1. Type the following command in the Git Bash
 > cd ./demo

 > git add .

-'.' for track all the files.
+for tracking all the files use **dot(.)**.
 If you want, you can give the specific file name to track

 ## Step 6: [Git Commit](#git-commit)